Best 2010 resolution: Be faithful to your own heart.

 Sure, many people out there still conform to the traditional new year’s resolutions.
 Some people decide they’ll be more responsible, others swear they’ll let go of bad habits or excessive body fat.
 That’s all good, and it’s definitely better than just running around in circles as headless chickens looking after irretrievable fulfillment over a single night.
 Regardless, those aren’t quite the most important resolutions one should adopt, in the advent of this new year.

-.
+My recommendation to 2010 is for you to get in touch with your heart.
 Listen to it, be faithful to yourself.
 Ask yourself: Am I happy with the way I’m headed in my life, in my relationships?
 Is there something I’m leaving behind?
 Is there someone I would rather be with?
 If I’m happy with my spouse, and I putting my very best into this relationship?
 Am I holding back for no apparent reason?
 Those are the kind of questions you should really pause to consider, in the last few days of the year.

 There are many lessons I hold dear, which I’ve learned from the sequence of years I’ve lived through.
 But the most important lesson is being faithful to one’s heart.
 You might have not realized this by now, but humans are exceptional and unceasing liars.
 We lie all the time to each other, and we lie the most to ourselves.
 We refuse listening to our hearts, we suppress our feelings for the sake of reason.
 And more often than not, we end up regretting it.